Azus5/nytbs/README.md

+# Notes
+- As you'll see, the book covers are static and randomly assigned to a book.
+  - I initially thought about integrating with the amazon api to get the correct cover.
+That would require more configuration, so in order to keep things simple (for this test), the static covers approach was kept

 # Setup
 - install dependencies with `yarn` or `npm i`
 - clone the .env.local example and add your Ny Times api key